oddworks3d/Plasma-Rifle/README.md

 Once MicroPython is installed (Or if you have already installed MicroPython you can hit the `Skip` button) you'll move onto Step 2:

 ![alt text](https://github.com/oddworks3d/Plasma-Rifle/blob/main/Images/step2-1.jpg?raw=true)
-*Before continuing ensure your Pi Pico is **NOT** in USB Mass Storage mode by and that it is connected to your computer*
+*Before continuing ensure your Pi Pico is **NOT** in USB Mass Storage mode and that it is connected to your computer*

-From the dropdown, select your connected Pi Pico which will look different depending on what devices are connected and if you are on windows or MacOS
+From the dropdown, select your connected Pi Pico which will look different depending on what devices are connected and if you are on windows or MacOS.

+If the correct com port isn't showing or you're unable to select the Pico, disconnect all other serial devices from your computer and hit `Refresh`

 > For mac it will look similar to:
 > `/dev/tty.usbmodem21301`